Craig Houk

 ARTIST STATEMENT

-While my writing has been generously compared to Pinter, Beckett, Albee, Shaffer, Shepard and the Coen brothers (all have greatly influenced my work), I am neither profound nor prolific.
-I describe my style as dynamic realism, wherein my works are generally rooted in reality, but I’m always trying to push beyond that, to challenge it, to redefine it.
-I don’t want the audience to settle in, I want them to buckle up.
-As a rule, I write to entertain.
-And in the process, I do my best to write strong characters with compelling stories to tell, characters that actors might yearn to play, and stories that audiences might yearn to see and hear.
+While my writing has been generously compared to that of Pinter, Beckett, Albee, Shaffer, Shepard, and the Coen brothers - all of whom have deeply influenced my work - I make no claims to be profound or prolific.
+I describe my style as dynamic realism, whereby my stories are grounded in reality, but always pushing against its edges, challenging and redefining it.
+I don’t want the audience to settle in; I want them to buckle up.
+At heart, I write to entertain.
+And in doing so, I strive to create vivid characters with compelling stories to tell; roles actors want to play, and stories audiences want to experience.

 MESSAGE TO MY FELLOW ARTISTS